rneilson/rnr.js/README.md

 - new getter property `pending` added; `true` when awaiting resolution of a thenable, `false` otherwise
 - `cancel()` will reject any pending promises from `then()` with an error
 - `then()` will return a rejected promise if Reactor is already cancelled
+- `now()` method added, returning an immediately resolved/rejected promise with the current value, or a pending promise as per `then()` if currently awaiting resolution of a thenable

 Changes as of **0.4.0**:
 - *thenable* objects (including but not limited to Promises) are now handled by `update()`